teuben/nemo/docs/source/falcon2.rst

    snapprint p1.out2 times=$tstop format=%11.9e

-but where timescales need to be checked
+but griffin is more accurate and such a direct comparison may not be fair.
+In particular, is tau=2^-$kmax even fair?

 - Comparing X and Y

 Surprises
 ~~~~~~~~~

+to be resolved

 - dump --help